cbirdsong/wp-spelunker/readme.txt

 Caveats:

-- Page Templates are only detected on pages, not custom post types.
+- Page templates are only detected on pages, not custom post types.
-- Reusable blocks are detected as "wp_block".
+- I have not tested this extensively using lots of different third-party blocks.

 == Frequently Asked Questions ==